Acidburn0zzz/Online-Privacy-Test-Resource-List/README.md

 > Some of the integrated services & pages collect the results and store it offline and some other pages even sell the results to 3rd-parties!
 I'm not responsible for this behavior, the list added an indicator in order to inform you.

+### Research documents

+I'm not the original author of any uploaded .pdf file in this repository, nor do I claim I wrote them.
+The documents are not under any license and the credit goes to the people which orignally written them.
+The documents are only mirrored here because several search engines (sadly) delete or hiding content behind proxies/VPN's, or the original link simply vanishes.
+All research documents are untouched.
+Please contact me via eMail if you don't like it and I'm going to remove them from this repository.

 ### Known Fingerprinting Techniques
 * CDN [Web Cache Deception Attack based attacks](https://omergil.blogspot.ch/2017/02/web-cache-deception-attack.html).
 CDN's are in general a security problem, once infected or compromised you have no chance to identify the threat or not before it's already too late.
 [Decentraleyes](https://github.com/Synzvato/decentraleyes) reduce the attack surface.
-* Fake identity, Identify theft (not fixable) & Fake Comments
+* Fake identity, identify theft (not fixable) [NETSEC] & fake comments (OPSEC)
-* Hardware implemented fingerprint methods such as [hardware based DRM](https://docs.microsoft.com/en-us/windows/uwp/audio-video-camera/hardware-drm)
+* Hardware implemented fingerprint methods such as [hardware based DRM](https://docs.microsoft.com/en-us/windows/uwp/audio-video-camera/hardware-drm) (wont-fix but can be configured via flags)
-* Power consumption and wave signal based tests (not fixable without breaking the signals!).
+* Power consumption 'attacks' and wave signal based tests (not fixable without breaking the signals or updating the RFCs).
 * Several [HTTP authorization detection](https://en.wikipedia.org/wiki/Security_testing#Authentication) which is not fixable because it's protocol and meta-data depending and would require new metadata less protocols.
 * Stuff which is documented and mentioned over [here](https://github.com/CHEF-KOCH/NSABlocklist) or [here](https://wiki.mozilla.org/Fingerprinting).
 * [AJAX](http://www.symantec.com/connect/articles/ajax-security-basics)